The Johns Hopkins Education and Research Center for Occupational Safety and Health

 Baltimore, MD 21205

-DIRECTIONS: please click here to visit the JHU school of nursing's website for parking info and directions.
+Please click here to visit the JHU school of nursing's website for parking info and directions.

-HOTELS: A list of hotels convenient to the school can be found here on the Johns Hopkins Medical Institutions web site.
+A list of hotels convenient to the school can be found here on the Johns Hopkins Medical Institutions web site.
 Some hotels may offer a special Hopkins rate available to course participants.
-Many will offer a free shuttle to and from the hospital, which is right across the street from the school of nursing.
+Many will offer taxi vouchers or a free shuttle to and from the hospital, which is right across the street from the school of nursing.
 Please be sure to double check their drop off schedule and times.

 Visit the JHU ERC CE website for other course information.